-Applied behavior analysis, popularly know as ABA is an evidence-based means to observe, intervene and assess behavioural changes and provide the means to modify those everyday challenges, which in ABA terminology are refered to as target behaviours.
-ABA techniques teach skills to replace the problem behaviours so the child knows what “to do” rather than just what “not to do”.
+Applied behavior analysis, popularly known as ABA is an evidence-based means to observe, intervene and assess behavioral changes and provide the means to modify those everyday challenges, which in ABA terminology are referred to as target behaviors.
+ABA techniques teach skills to replace the problem behaviors so the child knows what “to do” rather than just what “not to do”.

 Common misconceptions associated with ABA are –

 - ABA is specialized autism therapy and is not useful for other diagnoses.

 - Children are not taught to be independent thinkers but merely trained to react to stimuli (“little robots”).

 - ABA just uses food and toys to bribe kids into doing things